fluffybunnies/ace/README.md

 ### To Do
 - Finish `ace.req` and `ace.resource` + add to readme
+	- Update modules to use `ace.req` instead of jQuery (e.g. instagram)
 - Update API response format
 	- Stop wrapping with `data` object
 	- Instead rely on `error` and `code`